CarmenGV/Large_Number_Project/README.md

-# Large_Number_Project
+# Large Number Project
-Program that allows users to create a large number up to 300 digits long and perform basic operations.
+In this project, I created a program allows users to create a large number, up to 300 digits long, and perform operations, such as addition, subtraction, multiplication, and division between two such digit integer.
+This program also allows users to compare two large integers, get the length of the integer, and print the integer.